JRGInc/Water-Meter-Server/README.md

 # Water Meter Server

-This pytho code library receives data from field devices and disperses to appropriate directory on skylark.corp.janusresearch.com.
+This python code library receives data from field devices and disperses to appropriate directory on skylark.corp.janusresearch.com.

 ## Testing